-Figure 1 Impulse Reponses under the Taylor Rule: $i_t = \hat{r}t^ + \bar{\pi}{t+3}^e + 0.5 \left(\bar{\pi}{t+3}^e - \pi^\right) - \left(u{t-1} - \hat{u}t^\right)$ cific shock vary with the state of the economy and the state of beliefs governing the formation of expectations.
-In other words, the responses vary with the initial conditions, $\{X, c, R\}$ , at the time the shock occurs.
-To summarize the range of possible outcomes in the figure, we plot the median and the 70-percent range of the distribution of impulse responses, corresponding to the stationary distribution of $\{X, c, R\}$ .
+Figure 1 compares the impulse responses of inflation, the nominal interest rate, and the unemployment rate in our model to one standard deviation shocks to inflation and unemployment under perfect knowledge, that is, rational expectations with known natural rates (RE), to the impulse responses under imperfect knowledge with time variation in the natural rates, s = 1, and perpetual learning with gain $\kappa = 0.02$ .
+Each period corresponds to one quarter.
+Under learning, the impulse responses to a specific shock vary with the state of the economy and the state of beliefs governing the formation of expectations.
+That is, the responses vary with the initial conditions, $\{X, c, R\}$ , at the time the shock occurs.
+To summarize the range of possible outcomes in the figure, we plot the median and the 70% range of the distribution of impulse responses corresponding to the stationary distribution of $\{X, c, R\}$ .
 Under rational expectations, the responses are invariant to the state of the economy.